MigueelMirandaa/L-PasiveEnterprise/README.md

 # L-PasiveEnterprise

 ## Overview

-This script is designed to manage passive enterprises within the project.
+This script is designed to manage passive enterprises within a FiveM ESX server.
 It automates various tasks and ensures smooth operation of the enterprises.

 ## Features